PDE characterisation of geometric distribution functions and quantiles: Review of background material

-The set $\SC(\R^d)$ is a vector space.
-It is also stable by scalar multiplication, multiplication by smooth functions all derivatives of which have at most polynomial growth at infinity, convolution, differentiation and Fourier transform.
-We further have the inclusion
+Following our definition of $\CC^\infty(\R^d)$, functions from $\SC(\R^d)$ are complex-valued (see Section \ref{sec:Introduction}).
+The Schwartz class is a vector space.
+It is also closed with respect to scalar multiplication, multiplication by smooth functions all derivatives of which have at most polynomial growth at infinity, convolution, differentiation and Fourier transform.
+We further have the inclusion $ \CC^\infty_c(\Om)\subset\SC(\R^d) $ for any open subset $\Om\subset\R^d$.\\